Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

   this: MyOperation,
   options: {
     abortSignal?: AbortSignalLike;
-    fireProgress?: (properties: MyOperationProperties) => void;
+    fireProgress?: (state: MyOperationState) => void;
   } = {}
 ): Promise<MyOperation> {
   let isDone: boolean = false;
   let doFireProgress: boolean = false;

-  // Asyncrhonously call your service client, and update the operation's
+  // Asyncrhonously call your service client...
-  // properties based on the result.

-  // You might also update the operation's tate. if (isDone) {
+  // You might also update the operation's state if (isDone) {
     this.state.completed = true;
     this.state.result = "Done";
   }

-  // You can also arbitrarily report progress, if (doFireProgress) {
+  // You can also arbitrarily report progress if (doFireProgress) {
-    options.fireProgress(properties);
+    options.fireProgress(state);
   }

-  return makeOperation(this.state, this.properties);
+  return makeOperation(this.state);
 }
 ```